hpcleuven/VscDocumentation/source/access/account_management.rst

       you feel you should belong to.
 It is then up to the moderator of that group to grant you membership.
    -  :ref:`create a new group <create groups>`
-   -  use group permissions to :ref:`control acces to files and directories <permissions groups>`
+   -  use group permissions to :ref:`control access to files and directories <permissions groups>`

 -  If you are a group moderator, you can manage your group by accepting requests from users that would like to join the group or inviting users to join your group through the `VSC account page`_.
--  For UGent users only: You can create or join a so-called Virtual Organisation or VO.
+-  For UGent users only: You can create or join a so-called Virtual Organization or VO.

 Managing disk space
 -------------------